-After a winter storm left hundreds of motorists stranded on Interstate 95 in Virginia earlier this month, many for over 24 hours, we were left with plenty of questions.
+After a winter storm left hundreds of motorists stranded on Interstate 95 in Virginia, many for over 24 hours, we were left with plenty of questions.
 What went wrong on a governmental level that led to this?
 How could similar traffic shutdowns be avoided in the future?
-What should we be carrying in our cars in case of an emergency like this?
+What should we keep in our cars in case of an emergency like this?

 The most perplexing question of the bunch was a hypothetical one: what would have happened if all of these cars — stuck on icy roads in the snow in temperatures that dropped down to the teens — were electric?
-Well, it was posed as a hypothetical question, but most of the people who asked it perceived it as a rhetorical one; the implication was that if I-95 was full of EVs, the outcome would have been a catastrophe of dead batteries, stalled vehicles and frozen occupants.
+Well, it was posed as a hypothetical question, but most of the people who asked it perceived it as a rhetorical one; the implication was that if I-95 was full of idling electric cars, the outcome would have been a catastrophe of dead batteries, stalled vehicles, and frozen occupants.

 Would the battery die?
 Would the electric power fail to keep me warm?
 Or would I disembark from my stationary journey with a hefty amount of charge and rosy cheeks?
 That’s what I planned to find out.

 For my test, I wanted to keep things simple.
 There are plenty of controlled studies from automakers and various scientific groups that people could look up about EVs, their battery technology and what happens when the mercury drops if they wanted.
 But what we’re dealing with in the aftermath of the I-95 situation is a case of generalizations about new technology that many people have a hard time grasping.
 So I wanted to make this as free of jargon as possible.